austta/austta.org.au/renew.md

   <input type="radio" name="memb_type" value="international_email">$60 International Member with only email mailout

 Paid by:<br>
 <input type="radio" name="payment_type" value="EFT"> EFT.
 Direct Deposit is the preferred payment method.
-Transfer money to the ATA Westpac account, BSB 034 083, account number 16 3088.
+Transfer money to the ATA Bendigo Bank - BSB 633-000 Account 192546489.
+Payment can also be made by Pay ID using the ATA’s ABN 74&nbsp;248&nbsp;483&nbsp;468.
 Be sure to add your name and “membership fee” to the notes.<br>
 <input type="radio" name="payment_type" value="credit"> ATA credit account.
 If you have sufficient funds you can send an email to the Treasurer at <treasurer@timetable.org.au> and ask that your membership fee be deducted from your account balance.<br>
 <input type="radio" name="payment_type" value="Paypal"> Paypal to [treasurer@timetable.org.au](mailto:treasurer@timetable.org.au)<br>
 <input type="radio" name="payment_type" value="Cheque"> Cheque posted to the Membership Officer at 76 Woodville Rd, Mooroolbark, Vic 3138.
 Your cheque should be made out to Australian Timetable Association.